Trikonasana and Variations of Triangle Pose

 Breathe in, release your torso, and then come up and rest in Utthita Tadasana.

 “Parivrtta,” is a Sanskrit word meaning revolve.
 Therefore, “Parivrtta Trikonasana,” means revolved triangle pose or the twisted triangle pose.
 This is a very powerful standing yoga pose, and it emphasizes balance, together with a deep twist of the spine.
 You need to give importance to alignment if you want to master the revolved triangle pose.
 Parivrtta Trikonasana has three components—side bend or twist, stretch, and balance.

 Steps Parivrtta Trikonasana:

 Now, slightly hop your back foot forward.
 Hinge the back heel down, and turn the foot 60 degrees inwards.

 Lineup your middle back arch with your front heel

 Straighten your front leg

-Now, slightly lift up your left hip, so that your hips are in a parallel position to the floor.
+Now, lift your left hip, so your hips are parallel to the floor.